mdn/content/files/en-us/web/javascript/reference/global_objects/object/defineproperty/index.md

 Property descriptors present in objects come in two main flavors: data descriptors and accessor descriptors.
 A **data descriptor** is a property with a value that may or may not be writable.
 An **accessor descriptor** is a property described by a getter-setter pair of functions.
 A descriptor must be one of these two flavors; it cannot be both.

 Both data and accessor descriptors are objects.
-They share the following optional keys (please note: the **defaults** mentioned here are in the case of defining properties using `Object.defineProperty()`):
+They share the following optional keys (please note: the **defaults** mentioned here are in the case of defining properties using `Object.defineProperty()`, not when defining using simple assignment, and not when modifying an existing property):

 - `configurable`